-When oversized holes are used, the required strength for the limit state of bolt slip need not exceed a load effect based upon using the load combinations stipulated by the applicable building code, including the amplified seismic load.

-User Note: For other limit states the loadings of (a) and (b) apply.
+When oversized holes are used, the required strength for the limit state of bolt slip need not exceed the seismic load effect determined using the overstrength seismic loads.
+User Note: For other limit states, the loadings of (a) and (b) apply.

-(2) Required Compressive Strength
+2. Required Compressive Strength

-Brace connections shall be designed for a required compressive strength based on buckling limit states that is at least equal to 1.1 times the expected brace strength in compression (LRFD) or (1.1/1.5) times the expected brace strength in compression (ASD), as appropriate, where the expected brace strength in compression is as defined in Section F2.3.
+Brace connections shall be designed for a required compressive strength, based on buckling limit states, that is equal to the expected brace strength in compression divided by $\alpha_s$ , where the expected brace strength in compression is as defined in Section F2.3.

-(3) Accommodation of Brace Buckling
+3. Accommodation of Brace Buckling